LaunchCode-Education-Archived/skills-front-end/studios/flicklist/1/README.md

 <meta charset="utf-8"/>
 ```

 What this does is explicitly defines that our document should use the Unicode character encoding.
-If curious, you can read more about character encoding <a href="http://www.w3.org/International/questions/qa-what-is-encoding" target="_blank">here</a>.
+If curious, you can read more about character encoding [here](http://www.w3.org/International/questions/qa-what-is-encoding).
 Generally try to remember to add this line in your HTML, or you might get some strange results when your page attempts to display obscure characters.
 But for now, don't waste a ton of brainpower worrying about this topic.

 ### flicklist.js